awsdocs/amazon-athena-user-guide/doc_source/querying-udf.md

 Before you begin, make sure that git is installed on your system using `sudo yum install git -y`\.

 **To install the AWS Query Federation SDK**
 + Enter the following at the command line to clone the SDK repository\.
 This repository includes the SDK, examples and a suite of data source connectors\.
-For more information about data source connectors, see [Using Amazon Athena Federated Query \(Preview\)](connect-to-a-data-source.md)\.
+For more information about data source connectors, see [Using Amazon Athena Federated Query](connect-to-a-data-source.md)\.

   ```
   git clone https://github.com/awslabs/aws-athena-query-federation.git